 Our impact

-The Tara Ocean Foundation is committed to evaluating the impact of its actions and investments.
+The Tara Ocean Foundation is committed to evaluating the impact of its actions and spending.

 In a world where science is sometimes dismissed as mere opinion, research and scientific data are more strategic than ever.
-With Tara, we support the acquisition of knowledge about the ocean.
-To truly protect it, we need to understand it better and reduce the pressure we exert on it – overfishing, multiple forms of pollution, threats from deep-sea mining.
-Our mission is to let science speak for itself in order to tirelessly convince decision-makers to take action.
+With Tara, we support ocean science.
+To truly protect it, we need to understand it better and reduce the pressure we exert on it – overfishing, pollutions, threats from deep-sea mining.
+Our mission is to tirelessly convince decision-makers to take action thanks to scientific evidence.

 Romain Troublé, Chief Executive Officer

-14 years of campaigning for the Treaty on Biodiversity in the High Seas (BBNJ)
+14 years of policy advocacy for the High Seas Treaty (BBNJ)

-30×30 Target – Antarctic Treaty – Deep-sea mining – Protection of the Central Arctic ocean
+30×30 Target – Antarctic Treaty – Deep-sea mining – Central Arctic Ocean protection

 For 10 years, from the role of ocean ecosystems in climate regulation to the implementation of the BBNJ Treaty, the partnership between the FFEM and the Tara Ocean Foundation has illustrated our shared commitment to a future where scientific knowledge informs decisions and strengthens ocean protection.